Skip to main content

 Debt funds allocate the corpus of money in fixed-income securities such as bonds, securities, and treasury bills.
 They invest in various fixed-income instruments such as fixed maturity plans (FMPs), gilt funds, liquid funds, short-term plans, long-term bonds, and monthly income plans, among others.

-Also known as hybrid funds, these invest in a mix of stocks and bonds to provide a balanced approach to risk and return.
+These funds invest in a mix of stocks and bonds to provide a balanced approach to risk and return.
 They are suitable for investors looking for a middle ground between equities and fixed income.

 Mutual Fund investments are subject to market risks, read all scheme related documents carefully.